60th Guards Rifle Division: Battle of Berlin

 At the start of the Berlin operation the 5th Shock was one of four combined-arms armies that made up the main shock group of 1st Belorussian Front.
-The Army deployed within the Küstrin bridgehead along a 9km-wide front between Letschin and Golzow and was to launch its main attack on its left wing on a 7 km sector closer to the latter place.
+The Army deployed within the Küstrin bridgehead along a 9 km-wide front between Letschin and Golzow and was to launch its main attack on its left wing on a 7 km sector closer to the latter place.
 The 32nd Corps had the 60th Guards and 295th Divisions in the first echelon and the 416th in the second.
 All three divisions had between 5,000 and 6,000 personnel on strength.
 The Army had an average of 43 tanks and self-propelled guns on each kilometre of the breakthrough front.

 In the days just before the offensive the 3rd Shock Army was secretly deployed into the bridgehead which required considerable regrouping and covering operations by elements of 5th Shock.
 The Army then occupied jumping-off positions for a reconnaissance-in-force by battalions of five of its divisions, including the 60th Guards and 295th Divisions, which began early on the morning of April 14.
 After stubborn fighting the battalion of the 60th Guards, having advanced 1.5 km, captured the railway platform 1 km southeast of Zechin.
 The next day these reconnaissance battles continued along the entire front.
 The forces of the division, along with those of the 94th Guards and 266th Rifle Divisions, overcame German resistance and advanced from 1 km to 3 km and reached a line from marker 8.2 to marker 8.7 to the house southeast of Buschdorf.
 In the course of these two days of limited fighting the Front's troops had advanced as much as 5 km, ascertained and partly disrupted the German defensive system, and had overcome the thickest zone of minefields.
 The German command was also misled as to when the main offensive would occur.